top of page

 • Almost all patients stay overnight due to long travel distances.
 Very few patients stay more than a day.

-• Overnight the hospital is staffed by local physicians.
-Our group maintains a call roster for surgical emergencies for our post op patients.
+• Overnight, the hospital is staffed by local physicians.
+We have a call-back roster for post op emergencies.

 bottom of page